 Bandwidth by the Numbers

 If you’re launching your PinnacleCart for your business, estimating your bandwidth is something you will never be certain of.
-Keeping careful track of your site’s activity for the first few months after it goes live is absolutely the best approach.
-You can begin to discern your actual monthly bandwidth usage and upgrade your plan as needed.
+Keeping track of your site’s activity for the first few months after it goes live is absolutely the best approach.
+You can begin to discern your actual monthly bandwidth usage and upgrade your plan if necessary.

 Unlike huge corporate sites, calculating your estimated bandwidth is not entirely difficult, but you’ll need to consider real-world factors, that include but not limited to site visits, web crawler behavior and etc. You may even try simple calculations just to get a basic idea of how much bandwidth your cart might be using.